BattMoTeam/BattMo/_sources/installation.rst.txt

 Installation from git
 =====================

-BattMo source code can be installed using git.
+The source code of BattMo can be installed using git.
 In this way, you can easily keep track of the last developments.

 First, open a terminal and navigate to the directory where you would like to install BattMo.
 Then, clone the repository using the following command, which will include all the dependencies as submodules